-Berthenia Crocker is a senior partner with Baldwin, Crocker & Rudd.
+Berthenia Crocker, founding partner, is Of Counsel with Baldwin, Crocker & Rudd.
 A native of Maryland, Ms. Crocker immediately started her own private practice when she and her husband landed in Lander, Wyoming, and over time she grew fascinated by the complex nature of the issues facing the residents of the Wind River Reservation and surrounding communities.
 After several years of general practice, she started the firm with Andrew Baldwin and concentrated on federal Indian law.

 Her experience ranges from water rights and environmental law to construction law and commercial litigation.
 Representative cases include DuQoin v.
 Lander Valley Medical Center (class action establishing right to reduced fee care in local hospitals), Eastern Shoshone Tribe v.
 Northern Arapaho Tribe (tribal sovereignty in context of federal housing law), Stone v.
 White (upholding jurisdiction of Tribal Court to adjudicate disputes between tribal members and non-Indians), and Large v.
 Fremont County (voting rights decision favorable to Native American communities in Fremont County).
 Ms. Crocker taught various courses including Wind River Youth Legal Education Program, Justice Talking (a course through the Wyoming Council for the Humanities), and Water Quality Training for Tribal Technical Staff.